 How to Hard Reset an Android Phone

 We’ve all been there: our phone gets messed up somehow, and the Android system won’t load.
-Maybe you accidentally bump your phone against something (or drop it), or maybe you’ve installed an app or system update and your phone won’t boot.
+Maybe you rooted your phone and it froze, or maybe you’ve installed an app or system update and your phone won’t boot.